sowelswl/sowelswl.github.io/index.md

 - Industry exchange: Sharing professional experiences and discussing industry trends.
 - FOF fund part-time work: Providing expert analysis on quantitative stock selection products.
 - Investor cooperation: Able to provide detailed live trading performance.
-- Academic collaboration: As a doctoral student, I am also actively seeking academic research collaboration opportunities.

 If you are interested in any of the above areas, please feel free to contact me via WeChat or email.
-My email address is weilisong@hnu.edu.cn.
-I am currently based in Beijing and welcome face-to-face meetings.
+My email address is weilisong@hnu.edu.cn, and welcome face-to-face meetings.

 ---